 The best way to decide who they were who received the baptism of the Holy Spirit, is to go back to the beginning of chapter one.
 Jesus "gave orders to the apostles whom he had chosen"(Acts 1:2), and it was to them that he promised the baptism of the Holy Spirit and the consequent power (Acts 1:4-8).

-¶ "And a sound came unexpectedly out of heaven, as borne of a violent wind, and it filled all the house where they were sitting."
+¶ "A sound came unexpectedly out of Heaven, as borne of a violent wind, and it filled all the house where they were sitting."
 (Acts 2:2).

 A Significant Sound This sound symbolises the power of the Holy Spirit.
 In the Bible, the words for wind and for spirit are similar.
 In the Greek the word for Spirit , pneuma, comes from , pneo, to blow air.
 The sound was therefore appropriate.

 ¶ "And they could see divided tongues like flames, and one sat upon each of them."
 (Acts 2:3).